erlang/erlang-org/_posts/2022-05-18-My-OTP-25-highlights.md

     on another host.
 In early version of perf this command does not work, instead you can use [this bash script](https://github.com/torvalds/linux/blob/master/tools/perf/perf-archive.sh).
-* `perf report` gives "failed to process sample" and/or "failed to process type: 68" This probably means that you are running a bugge version of perf.
+* `perf report` gives "failed to process sample" and/or "failed to process type: 68" This probably means that you are running a buggy version of perf.
 We have seen this when running Ubuntu 18.04 with kernel version 4.
 If you update to Ubuntu 20.04 or use Ubuntu 18.04 with kernel version 5 the problem should go away.

 # Improved error information for failing binary construction

 Erlang/OTP 24 introduced [improved BIF error information][ext_bif_info] to provide